connectrpc/connectrpc.com/docs/introduction.md

 ## TypeScript and JavaScript

-Connect for ECMAScript is currently pre-v1, but we have been using it on the web in production for a while.
-We plan to release a stable v1 in early 2023.
-However, you can [get started now][web-getting-started].
+Connect for ECMAScript is currently pre-v1, but it's in production at Buf and several other companies.
+We plan to release a stable v1 in late 2023.
+However, you can get started now on the [web][web-getting-started] or in [Node.js][node-getting-started].

-Connect for Node is currently in beta.
-We plan to release a stable v1 alongside Connect for Web.
-You can [get started with `connect-node` now][node-getting-started].

 ## Swift and Kotlin

-We believe Protobuf should be the best choice for API development at every layer of the stack, and this includes mobile clients.

-To this end, both [`connect-swift`][connect-swift] and [`connect-kotlin`][connect-kotlin] are now available in beta, and you can get started today with the [Swift getting started guide][swift-getting-started] and the [Kotlin getting started guide][kotlin-getting-started]!
+For mobile applications, [`connect-swift`][connect-swift] and [`connect-kotlin`][connect-kotlin] are now available in beta.
+Get started today with our [Swift guide][swift-getting-started] and [Kotlin guide][kotlin-getting-started].

 ## What's next?

-In addition to improving our current suite of Connect products and moving our beta products to a stable v1, eventually, we'd like to release Connect implementations for Rails, Django, Laravel, and similar frameworks.
+In addition to improving our current Connect implementations, we'd eventually like to bring Connect to more languages and frameworks.
+Our current roadmap is always pinned to the top of our [GitHub discussions][announcement-discussions], and we gauge interest in new languages with [GitHub polls][poll-discussions].

-You shouldn't have to choose between these productive toolkits and Protocol Buffers &mdash; they should work seamlessly together.

 [connect-conformance]: https://github.com/connectrpc/conformance
 [connect-go]: https://github.com/connectrpc/connect-go